Sport and the Arts

 Recreational sport is equally important at Loughborough and there is a popular programme of opportunities for sports enthusiasts of all levels and abilities.
 The University also has the country’s largest intramural hall sport programme for those students who enjoy being part of a team with an element of competition.

 At the London 2012 Olympic and Paralympic Games, 90 athletes with Loughborough connections competed, winning a total of thirteen medals.

 Loughborough was chosen as the official Preparation Camp for Team GB in the run-up to the London 2012 Olympic Games.
 Over 500 Team GB athletes, alongside support staff, coaches and officials visited the camp to be officially ‘kitted out’.

 A number of teams also utilised the sporting facilities on campus to complete their final preparations for the Games.

 The University was also chosen as one of the Olympic Torch Relay points.
 Thousands of visitors turned out to witness the Torch travelling through the campus.

 It is not just on the field that Loughborough excels.
-The University’s headline-hitting performance is crucially underpinned by internationally renowned teaching and research in sports science and engineering.
+The University’s renowned performance is crucially underpinned by internationally renowned teaching and research in sports science, engineering and technology.